geoserver/geoserver/doc/en/user/source/geowebcache/responseheaders.rst

 HTTP Response Headers
 =====================

 The GeoWebCache integrated with GeoServer employs special information stored in the header of responses.
-These headers are only available with direct calls to the :ref:`GeoWebCache endpoint <gwc_endpoint>`, and not with :ref:`direct WMS integration <gwc_directwms>`.
+These headers are available either with direct calls to the :ref:`GeoWebCache endpoint <gwc_endpoint>` or with :ref:`direct WMS integration <gwc_directwms>`.

 Custom response headers
 -----------------------